YunSolutions/levin-openData/README.md

 # What is OBD?

-On-board diagnostics (OBD) is an automotive term referring to a vehicle's self-diagnostic and reporting capability.
-OBD systems give the vehicle owner or repair technician access to the status of the various vehicle subsystems. <refer Wikipedia - https://en.wikipedia.org/wiki/On-board_diagnostics >.
+[On-board diagnostics](https://en.wikipedia.org/wiki/On-board_diagnostics) (OBD) is an automotive term referring to a vehicle's self-diagnostic and reporting capability.
+OBD systems give the vehicle owner or repair technician access to the status of the various vehicle subsystems.

 OBD-II is an improvement over OBD-I in both capability and standardization.
 The OBD-II standard specifies the type of diagnostic connector and its pinout, the electrical signalling protocols available, and the messaging format.